Limpopo National Park

-The Limpopo National Park (Parque Nacional do Limpopo) was born when the status of Coutada 16 Wildlife Utilisation Area in Gaza Province, Mozambique, was changed from a hunting concession to a protected area.
-It forms part of the Great Limpopo Transfrontier Park with the Kruger National Park in South Africa and the Gonarezhou National Park in Zimbabwe.
+The Mozambican government established the Limpopo National Park (Parque Nacional do Limpopo) in 2002 when it changed the status of Coutada 16 Wildlife Utilisation Area in Gaza Province from a hunting concession to a protected area.
+The LNP (Portuguese: PNL) forms part of the Great Limpopo Transfrontier Park with the Kruger National Park in South Africa and the Gonarezhou National Park in Zimbabwe.

 Geography

 Administratively, the park is split between Chicualacuala District (6400 km2), Massingir District (2100 km2), and Mabalane District (1500 km2).
 The park is part of the Great Limpopo Transfrontier Park, a 35,000 km^{2} peace park that links this park, Kruger National Park in South Africa, Gonarezhou National Park, Manjinji Pan Sanctuary and Malipati Safari Area in Zimbabwe, as well as the area between Kruger and Gonarezhou, the Sengwe communal land in Zimbabwe and the Makuleke region in South Africa.

 Wildlife

 This park is home to mammalian species including elephant, lion, Cape wild dog, leopard, rhinoceros, blue wildebeest, spotted hyena, Cape buffalo, mongoose, kudu, giraffe, zebra, oribi, and hippopotamus.